Challenge Wanaka 2018

 February didn’t start as well as I expected as I was struck with a bout of a chest cold and back pain in the weeks preceding Challenge Wanaka.

 I manage to drag my sorry bum to Wanaka while still being pretty optimistic and feeling better by the day leading up to race day.

-Weather was great the day before.
-As we all do in the weeks and days leading up to race day, I have my nose glued to the weather info in my cellphone and just hoping for a nice and warm day.
+The weather was great the day before.
+As we all do in the weeks and days leading up to race day, I have my nose glued to the weather info on my cellphone and just hoping for a nice and warm day.

 Forgot that our starting time was 6:45 and had my tinted goggles which didn’t help for orientation.
 Duh!!